 Journaling can bring peace into your life.
 It’s been shown in studies as a way to reduce anxiety in young adults when used regularly.

 You can journal for anxiety as a way to:

 - Decrease feelings of distress

-- Challenge your unhealthy and negative thought patterns
+- Challenge your unhealthy and negative emotion and negative thought patterns

 - Figure out resolutions to problems